1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. I see that some universities offer degrees specifically in "Doctor of Holistic Life Coaching", "Doctor of Metaphysical Healing Arts", etc. What is the real difference in the title?
 For example, what is the difference between Doctor of Divinity and Doctor of Ministry?

-As for the differences between the Doctoral Titles: The degree of D. Min. has a more varied selection of options one can pursue, where the Doctor of Metaphysical Theology and the Doctor of Divinity Titles are much more specific in nature.
+A. In regard to degree titles: The degree of D. Min. has a more varied selection of options one can pursue, where the Doctor of Metaphysical Theology and the Doctor of Divinity Titles are much more specific in nature.
 The D.D., for example, would focus on religion, divinity and church-related topics, preparing one to become clergy.
 D.MT. would focus on the study of metaphysical philosophy / theology, which would be the path best suited for a Metaphysical Practitioner.

 ICMT offers a doctorate in Holistic Life Coaching under the D. Min. degree.
 Metaphysical Healing would fall under the Metaphysical Theology (D.MT.) degree and Holistic Healing would come under the Doctor of Ministry ( D.Min.) degree.
 Back to top of page